 Hydration is KEY

-You know that hydration is important for you, but did you know that it’s the most abundant nutrient of our dogs too?
+You know that hydration is important for you, but did you know that it’s the most abundant nutrient for our dogs too?
 While we humans are about 55-60% of water composition, our dogs are 75-80%.
-That means they need more water than we do, and loss of it is even more important to them.
+That means they need more water than we do, and the loss of it is even more important to them.

 Water is the medium for all cellular metabolism in your dog’s body and it’s vital for removing waste products from their system.
-Without proper hydration, they won’t have the necessary lubrication for joints, body temperature or digestion.
+Without proper hydration, they won’t have the necessary lubrication for joints, body temperature, or digestion.

 And while we’re loving the summer weather with our doggos, this is also the time of year that they become dehydrated the most.
-Pretty quickly, actually because they get hotter faster than we do (it’s true).
+Pretty quickly, actually, because they get hotter faster than we do (it’s true).
 They don’t have sweat glands in their skin so that’s why you see them panting like it’s their job when they’re overheated.
 It really IS their job (if they want to cool off, and they do).
 They don’t just come up to you and ask for water, either, so they may be more dehydrated than they even think before they start begging you–you need to be aware of their needs and make sure you’re being preemptive.
 Most dogs would rather please you than serve themselves, so be sure to offer hydration frequently during this summer fun!

 Do you have any tips you’d like to add to our Fun Things To Do With Your Dog This Summer list?
 We’d love to hear them!
 Please leave them in the comment section below.